447 – Premium payable under the Québec prescription drug insurance plan

 You must pay a premium under the Québec prescription drug insurance plan if you had insurance that did not provide basic prescription drug insurance at least equivalent to that provided by the RAMQ.
 This is the case, for example, if you had a complementary insurance plan that reimbursed only expenses other than the cost of drugs covered by the Québec prescription drug insurance plan (such as expenses for hospital care, transportation by ambulance, etc.).

-You turned 65 in 2023
+You turned 65 in 2024

 You were separated from your spouse

-If you were covered for the whole year by basic prescription drug insurance provided by a group insurance plan of which your spouse was a member, and you were separated from your spouse in 2023 because of the breakdown of your relationship, you are not required to complete Schedule K or pay a premium.
+If you were covered for the whole year by basic prescription drug insurance provided by a group plan of which your spouse was a member, and you were separated from your spouse in 2024 because of the breakdown of your relationship, you are not required to complete Schedule K or pay a premium.
 Simply enter “16” in box 449 of your return.

 Income used to calculate the premium (Part A of Schedule K)

-On line 90, enter $720.50 if you were covered for the whole year by the Québec prescription drug insurance plan, you were required to pay the premium for all 12 months of 2023 and the income used to calculate the premium (line 48 of Schedule K) is more than:
+On line 90, enter $737.50 if you were covered for the whole year by the Québec prescription drug insurance plan, you were required to pay the premium for all 12 months of 2024 and the income used to calculate the premium (line 48 of Schedule K) is more than:

-- $8,187, if you did not have a spouse on December 31, 2023; or
+- $8,149, if you did not have a spouse on December 31, 2024; or

-- $14,671, if you had a spouse on December 31, 2023.
+- $14,600, if you had a spouse on December 31, 2024.

-If you choose to pay your spouse's premium, and your spouse was required to pay the premium for all 12 months of 2023, enter $720.50 on line 97 as well.
+If you choose to pay your spouse's premium, and your spouse was required to pay the premium for all 12 months of 2024, enter $737.50 on line 97 as well.

 Number of months for which you do not have to pay the premium (Part B of Schedule K)